What to Do When Your PSAT Scores Come In

 What do these scores mean for my SAT scores and college chances?

-As you can see, Matt needs some test prep or tutoring before the real SAT during junior year, especially in Reading and Writing areas.
-All students should also practice the essay portion of the SAT, since it is not on the PSAT.
+As you can see, this student needs some test prep or tutoring before the real SAT during junior year, especially in Reading and Writing areas.

 Keep in mind that the numbers you see on your PSAT score report are not a guarantee of how you will perform on the SAT—they simply provide an estimate.
 And, if you are so inclined, there are things you can do that should improve your SAT score.